-Anticipated future cash flows on a group of financial assets that are collectively assessed for impairment are estimated on the basis of historical loss experience for assets with credit risk characteristics, actual and expected developments on the relevant market, taking into account the anticipated value of collaterals after the stress test.
+Anticipated future cash flows on a group of financial assets that are collectively assessed for impairment are estimated on the basis of historical loss experience for assets with credit risk characteristics, actual and expected developments on the relevant market, based on the estimated market values of collateral.
 As the Bank has no historical loss experience for groups of assets, similar to those in the group, the amount of such assets is adjusted on the basis of current observable data to reflect the effects of current conditions that did not affect the years on which the historical loss experience is based and to remove the effects of conditions in the historical period that no longer exist.
-Estimates of changes in future cash flows reflect changes in related observable data (such as changes in unemployment rates, property prices, commodity prices or other factors that are indicative of incurred losses in the group and their magnitude).
+Estimates of changes in future cash flows reflect changes in related observable data (such as changes in unemployment rates, property prices, GDP growth or other factors that are indicative of incurred losses in the group and their magnitude).
 The methodology and assumptions used for estimating future cash flows are reviewed regularly to reduce any differences between loss estimates and actual loss experience.

-In the current year, the management considered indications of losses resulting from an impact of the financial crisis on projects related to land development and real estate construction.
-The management concluded that there is a possibility there could already be losses incurred in this portfolio that have not yet been identified at a specific customer level.
-As a result, the Bank identified two portfolios of loans with similar credit risk characteristics.
-These are loans granted to corporate clients for financing real estate development projects and loans granted to corporate clients engaged in real estate lease and operations:
+In the current year, the management considered the indications of losses resulting from the impact of the financial crisis on projects related to land development and real estate construction.
+The management concluded that there is a possibility that there could already be losses incurred in this portfolio that have not yet been identified at a specific customer level.
+As a result, the Bank identified two portfolios of significant loans with similar credit risk characteristics.
+This includes the portfolio of loans provided to corporate customers for real estate project financing or to corporate customers performing activities related to the real estate operation and/or lease.
+Two other portfolios of significant loans relate to the financing of photovoltaic power plants or new investment projects.
+Common characteristics are as follows:

-- Which are at the start-up phase; - Whose collateral is in the form of real estate; and - Whose recovery of the loan is dependent on the final sale of the real estate.
+- Projects are financed in the start-up phase; - Collateral is in the form of real estate or technology; and - Recovery of the loan is dependent on the final sale of the real estate or investment project development.

-The Bank does not have a sufficiently long time series for the calculation of a historical default rate for the loan portfolios.
+The Bank does not have a sufficiently-long time series for the calculation of an historical default rate for the loan portfolios.
 The portfolio provision is created based on management estimates, considering the current stagnation of economic conditions on the real estate market, the value of received collateral, and expected recovery rates.
 The recorded estimated provision relates to the impairment of the whole portfolio.
-The management assumes that the incurred but not reported losses are in the volume of 3% - 3.5% (2009: 3%) of total loans included in the portfolio of loans for real estate project financing and 2.5% (2009: 2.5%) of total loans included in the portfolio of loans for clients engaged in the real estate lease and operations sector (refer also to Note 6 and 7).
+The management assumes that the incurred but not reported losses are in the volume of 3.5% (2010: 3% - 3.5%) of the total amount of the loans included in the portfolio of loans for clients engaged in the real estate lease and operations sector (refer also to Note 6 and 7).
+The Bank recorded a provision in the amount of 2.0% of the total amount of the loans for the portfolio of loans provided to finance new investment projects.
+Based on the assessment of the development of loans provided to finance photovoltaic power plants, the Bank concluded that no portfolio provision is currently required for this loan portfolio.
 It is expected that as future events and uncertainties develop, the management will be able to improve its estimates of incurred losses that will result in future adjustments to impairment losses.